eclipse-archived/ceylon-lang.org/documentation/1.0/reference/repository/index.md

 folder, which holds HTML documentation.

-Legacy Java archives contain the compiled code and are packaged in a `.jar` file using the ZIP file format in place of the corresponding `.car` archive.
+Legacy Java archives contain the compiled code and are packaged in a `.jar` file using the ZIP file format just as they are for Java.
+They are used instead of the corresponding `.car` archive (you can have on or the other, not both).
+A legacy archive needs to follow the same naming rules and folder structure as defined for `.car` archives (see below).
+Also if the legacy archive has dependencies on other modules they can be defined using a `modules.xml` or `module.properties` file, see [here](../../structure/module#legacy_modules) for more information.

 ## Repository structure